LicketyCutApps/FloatingViewExample/README.md

 ## FloatingView
  An abstract class created to facilitate custom views which are attached to the Window Manager and float on top of the display.

  Many different layouts could be designed to take advantage of the base class.
-For this example I have created these two.
+For this example I have created these two:

 * ## FloatingButtonView
    An extension of the FloatingView class, which consists of a button and popup menu which can be clicked, dragged and long pressed for menu.